calinux-py/Flipper/README.md

 ## ⚠️ Disclaimer

 These scripts are intended for educational and ethical use only.
 Unauthorized access to computer systems is illegal and punishable by law.

-## 🤝 Contribution

-Feel free to contribute to this project by submitting pull requests or issues.